Transgender In Virginia

 For more information, read the ACLU’s case profile.

 - Name and Gender Change Guide for Virginia Residents – This guide, developed by Whitman-Walker Health and Trans legal Advocates of Washington (LAW), provides an outline for Virginia residents who wish to change their name and/or gender marker on identity documents and other records.
 View the guide by clicking here.

 - Gender Marker Change on Virginia’s Driver License – The Virginia Department of Motor Vehicles implemented a much simpler policy for changing one’s gender marker.
 A Gender Change Request Form (DL-17) is available on the DMV website and requires only a signature from a licensed provider attesting to the fact that the applicant is a patient of the provider and that the applicant’s gender identity is either female or male.

-- New Petition for Change of Sex Form – This guide developed by Equality Virginia and National Center for Transgender Equality provides an outline for Virginia residents who wish to change their gender marker on a Virginia birth certificate.
+- Gender Marker Change on Virginia Birth Certificate – This guide developed by Equality Virginia and National Center for Transgender Equality provides an outline for Virginia residents who wish to change their gender marker on a Virginia birth certificate.

-- Healthcare Provider Letter Template for Petition for Change of Sex Form – This guide developed in a collaboration between Virginia League for Planned Parenthood, Health Brigade, National Center for Transgender Equality, and Equality Virginia, provides an outline for medical providers to reference when writing gender confirming letters under the new petition for change of sex form.
+- Healthcare Provider Referral Letter for Gender Marker Change on Virginia Birth – This guide developed in a collaboration between Virginia League for Planned Parenthood, Health Brigade, National Center for Transgender Equality, and Equality Virginia, provides an outline for medical providers to reference when writing gender confirming letters under the new petition for change of sex form.